rossana87/Project_1/README.md

 #### Add food and remove food

 A function was created to handle the creation and placement of food on the grid.
-The variable `randomCellFood` was created to handle the task of randomly generating a number, which was equal to a cell on the board, and using the `Math.random()` function.
-A class would then be added to a random cell and thus place food on the grid.
-Thanks to this method, food will be generated randomly on the grid while the user is playing.
+Thanks to this function, food will be generated randomly on the grid while the user is playing.

 ```js
 unction addFood() {